R686-1. Purpose: To establish the process for awarding funding from the Student Prosperity Savings Program under Utah Code Section 53B-8a-202.

 3.2.
 “Basis” means the sum of contributions made to an account.

 3.3.
-“Board” means the Utah State Board of Regents.
+“Board” means the Board of Higher Education.

 3.4.
 “Children’s Savings Account” or “CSA” means an account that is opened as part of a Program to encourage and assist educational savings among low- and middle-income families.